Episode 1652 - Cristin Milioti

 As opposed to, you know, coming up through black box theater and all that other stuff.

-Like, you know, every scene, you're like, you do a take and you're like, well, I don't know, it's coming.
+scene you're like, you do a take and you're like, well, I don't know, it's coming.
+Yeah.

 Oh, yeah.